-Dow drops in another wild session
+Dow dives more than 500 points in another wild session

 |NASDAQ COMPOSITE INDEX

-Thursday's volatile session drove the Dow down another 600 points at the lows of the session before it clawed back some of those losses.
-While the Nasdaq slid to a 3-month low some big-tech names rebounded including Apple, Microsoft and Facebook.
+The market suffered another volatile session in which the Dow tumbled nearly 700 points at the lows of the session before it clawed back some of those losses.
+The CBOE Volatility Index, known as Wall Street's "fear gauge," jumped more than 12 percent.

 Amid the selling, President Trump continued to hammer the Federal Reserve.
-His first potshot came Wednesday when said the central bank “has gone crazy" with their rate hikes.
+His first remarks came Wednesday when he said the central bank “has gone crazy" with their rate hikes.

 “I think the Fed is making a mistake.
 They’re so tight.
 I think the Fed has gone crazy,” Trump told reporters on his way to a rally in Pennsylvania.
-He kept the insults coming on Thursday appearing on 'Fox and Friends' in a wide ranging interview, which included his thoughts on fiscal policy makers.
+He kept the insults coming on Thursday, appearing on "Fox and Friends" in a wide-ranging interview, which included his thoughts on fiscal policy makers.

 The rout followed fast-rising bond yields and signs of inflation, which led investors to worry that profit margins could narrow.

-Of note, on Thursday the yield on the 10-year U.S. Treasury note retreated slightly.
+Of note, on Thursday the yield on the 10-year U.S. Treasury note retreated slightly but remained above 3 percent.
 A trio of earnings from the big banks on Friday including JPMorgan, Wells Fargo and Citigroup will also be closely watched.
 Those stocks remained under pressure Thursday.

 |Ticker